Club-Penguin-Avalanche/CPA-Client/README.md

 The installers are available from [releases](https://github.com/renanrcp/CPClient/releases).

-OBS: Mac Os installer not available for now.
+OBS: macOS installer not available for now.

 ## Features
 - URL setter for change to any CPPS the user want.